3 Strategies for Ensuring eCommerce Launch Success

 Is there a kit available that will help make the installation easier, providing convenience and potential cost savings for all products needed to do the job?
 Is there an alternative product available that will increase the life of the component?
 Customers have been trained to look for product recommendations and as such, any recommendation should be thoughtful and ultimately add confidence to the customer experience.
 Continually analyze product trends to make sure you are making better product recommendations as your eCommerce adoption accelerates.

 Manage Product Inventory

-Track your stock levels at all times, and then track it some more.
-Have a solid system in place for doing so, and prioritize high turning products and parts that are being searched for regularly, but not ordered.
+Track your stock levels at all times, and then track them some more.
+Have a solid system in place for doing so, and prioritize high-turning products and parts that are being searched for regularly, but not ordered.
 When customers need a product because a piece of equipment is out of service, product inventory (stock availability) sells!
-Customers need to be provided the most up-to-date information that’s available in order to make informed purchasing decisions.
-Real time availability of products and the shipment status and tracking information for any orders should be featured into your store.
-If not at first launch, work hard to get here quickly.
+Customers need to be provided with the most up-to-date information that’s available in order to make informed purchasing decisions.
+Real-time availability of products and the shipment status and tracking information for any orders should be featured in your store.
+If not at the first launch, work hard to get here quickly.
 This information will keep your customers coming back for more.

 3. Optimize SEO and Promote Your Site

 SEO stands for search engine optimization and is defined by moz.com (an excellent resource on all things SEO) as, “the practice of increasing the quantity and quality of traffic to your website through organic search engine results.”
 While a successful SEO plan is specific to each website, there are several guidelines that remain true for all SEO strategies, regardless of the website.
 Below are several universal processes that are considered to be good practices.